-COVID-19 vaccines are available to people age 5 and older through the Riley County Health Department.
-We offer first, second, booster, and additional doses of Pfizer, Moderna, and Johnson & Johnson vaccines.
+COVID-19 vaccines are available to people age 6 months and older through the Riley County Health Department.
+We offer first, second, booster, and additional doses of Pfizer, Moderna, and Novavax vaccines by appointment or as a walk-in service.

 Riley County Health Department - 2030 Tecumseh Road